 EMDR Europe is the official professional association which establishes and promotes the highest standards of excellence and integrity in EMDR practice, research and education throughout Europe.

-To improve through EMDR therapy the lives of people affected by trauma and mental illness related to stressful experiences and relationships, in order to prevent, promote and enhance mental health.
+To improve through EMDR therapy the lives of people affected by trauma and mental illness related to stressful experiences and relationships, in order to promote and enhance mental health, as well as preventing mental ill health.

 EMDR Therapy to be the treatment of choice for PTSD and other trauma related disorders.